Skip to main content

 Cr.
 3

-The purpose of this course is to provide students with a historical understanding of the role public health and medicine has played in American history during the 19th and 20th centuries.
-How does the health status of Americans reflect and shape U.S.
+The purpose of this course is to provide students with a historical understanding of the role public health and medicine have played in American history during the 19th and 20th centuries.
+How does the health status of Americans reflect and shape the U.S.?

 HISTORY 36600 HISPANIC HERITAGE OF THE UNITED STATES